ڸٞاط

 v.
 (IV)

-1. to turn aside; 2. to do again; 3. to follow someone in doing something
+1. to turn aside; 2. to do again; 3. to do afterwards; 3. to follow someone in doing something

 отворачиваться; делать снова; следовать за кем-то в чем-то